 A grace period for student parking permits is allowed for the first week of each semester.
 No citations are issued for vehicles properly parked in marked student spaces during this period.
 Vehicles illegally parked in staff, disabled, no parking, or other restricted areas are subject to citation at all times.
-Grace period for SPRING 2013 is from January 14 through January 21.
-Permit enforcement begins January 22, 2013.
+Grace period for SPRING 2014 is until January 17.
+Permit enforcement begins January 21, 2014.

 How do I contest a parking citation?